Skip to content

 Do I need a visa for Niger? +

-Yes — a visa arranged in advance from a Niger diplomatic mission.
-Don’t rely on a visa-on-arrival or e-visa; arriving without a valid visa means refused entry.
-You’ll need two blank passport pages and a mandatory yellow fever certificate.
+Yes — arranged in advance from a Niger diplomatic mission.
+No reliable visa-on-arrival exists, and e-visa options are not dependable; arriving without a valid visa means being refused entry.
+You need two blank passport pages and a mandatory yellow fever certificate.

 Is it safe to travel to Niger right now? +

-The US rates Niger Level 4 — ‘Do Not Travel,’ citing terrorism, kidnapping, crime and unrest, and ordered non-emergency staff to leave in January 2026; a state of emergency and movement restrictions apply in many regions, and foreigners need a military escort to travel outside Niamey.
-Follow your government’s current advice and ensure insurance covers medical evacuation.
+The US State Department rates Niger Level 4 — “Do Not Travel,” citing terrorism, kidnapping, crime, and civil unrest.
+Non-emergency US government employees were ordered to depart in January 2026.
+A state of emergency and movement restrictions apply across many regions.
+Foreigners travelling outside Niamey require a military escort.
+Follow your government’s current advice and ensure your insurance covers medical evacuation.

 How do I get from Niamey Airport to the city? +

-The West African CFA franc (XOF), fixed to the euro at €1 = 655.957 XOF (about 600 XOF to the US dollar).
-It’s largely a cash economy — bring euros or CFA, as card acceptance is minimal and ATMs unreliable.
+The West African CFA franc (XOF), pegged to the euro at a fixed rate of €1 = 655.957 XOF (roughly 600 XOF to the US dollar).
+It is largely a cash economy — bring euros or XOF, as card acceptance is minimal and ATMs unreliable.

 Is there a lounge at Niamey Airport? +

-There’s a VIP Salon airside in departures with pay-at-the-door access.
-It does not take Priority Pass.
-Facilities are otherwise basic — bring water, snacks and anything you’ll need.
+One: the VIP Salon, airside in the departures area, with pay-at-the-door access.
+It does not accept Priority Pass.
+Terminal facilities are otherwise basic — bring water, snacks, and anything you will need.

-The reliable links are Turkish Airlines (Istanbul), Ethiopian (Addis Ababa), ASKY (Lomé) and Royal Air Maroc (Casablanca), plus regional carriers (Air Burkina, Air Côte d’Ivoire, Air Algérie, Tunisair) and domestic Niger Airlines.
-European carriers reduced or suspended service after the 2023 coup — confirm schedules carefully.
+Turkish Airlines (Istanbul), Ethiopian Airlines (Addis Ababa), ASKY (Lomé), and Royal Air Maroc (Casablanca) are the main carriers, alongside regional operators including Air Burkina, Air Côte d’Ivoire, Air Algérie, Tunisair, and domestic Niger Airlines.
+European carriers including Air France reduced or suspended service after the 2023 coup — verify current schedules before booking any specific route.

-Can I sightsee in Niamey on a layover? +
+Can I sightsee in Niamey during a layover? +

-Realistically, no — Niger is under a ‘Do Not Travel’ advisory and a state of emergency in many regions.
-The responsible choice on a transit is to stay airside or within a pre-arranged secure plan rather than head into the city unescorted.
+Realistically, no. Niger is under a “Do Not Travel” advisory and a state of emergency covers much of the country.
+The responsible choice on a transit is to stay airside or within a pre-arranged, security-aware plan.
+Unescorted movement around Niamey is not advisable.

-Sahelian staples: millet as tuwo porridge with okra/groundnut sauces, rice dishes, grilled brochettes (meat skewers), fari masa (fried dough) and kilishi (spiced dried beef).
-Sweet mint tea is the social drink.
-Airport food is minimal; meals are usually arranged through a hotel or organisation.
+Sahelian staples: tuwo (millet or sorghum porridge) with okra, baobab leaf, or groundnut sauces; brochettes (grilled mutton or beef skewers); fari masa (fried dough balls); and kilishi, a spiced, sun-dried beef.
+Sweet mint tea served in three rounds is the social drink.
+Airport food is minimal; meals in Niamey are usually arranged through a hotel or organisation.

 What health preparation do I need for Niger? +

-A yellow fever certificate is mandatory.
-Seek travel-health advice well ahead (malaria prophylaxis and other vaccines are typically recommended), carry your own medication, and hold insurance that explicitly covers medical evacuation, as local care is very limited.
+A yellow fever certificate is mandatory for all travellers over nine months old.
+Seek travel-health advice well ahead — malaria prophylaxis and additional vaccines are typically recommended.
+Carry your own medication.
+Most critically, hold insurance that explicitly covers medical evacuation: local medical facilities are very limited.

 IATA / ICAO NIM / DRRN